Causes of prolapsed discs include participation in certain sports

 - Bone spurs to form

-This natural deterioration can be further exacerbated by a variety of risk factors and environmental causes, with participation in certain sports a leading contributing factor.
+This natural deterioration can be further accelerated by a variety of risk factors and environmental causes, with participation in certain sports a leading contributing factor.
 While just about any sport that places strain on the neck or back can be potentially problematic, high-impact sports are particularly troubling due to the potential for jarring blows to the spine.
 While hockey, football and rugby are frequently associated with disc and spine injuries in the short-term, these sports and others like golf and baseball can have long-lasting impacts as well.
 Years of bending, twisting and blows to the spine can further weaken its anatomy and make a person even more at-risk for disc degeneration that can lead to conditions like a prolapsed disc.

-All of this isn’t to say that you should not play sports.
+All of this isn’t to say that sports should be avoided.
 In fact, leading an active lifestyle is a great way to promote spine health.
 However, it is important that you understand the potential risks of participating in sports and do what you can to reduce strain on your neck and back, avoid injury and take care of yourself.
 For information about treating prolapsed discs and other degenerative spine conditions, contact Laser Spine Institute today.
 For patients with a prolapsed disc who have exhausted conservative treatments, our minimally invasive spine surgery is a safer and effective alternative to traditional open spine surgery.^